Utah Football Career and Highlights

 NFL Combine Recap

-Here is the recap I wrote the week after the NFL Combine, unedited.
+Below is what I wrote two days after the NFL Combine ended, unedited.